hsghori/CS-Notes/data_structures_notes.md

 		- You cannot implement an array of generics directly
 			- `T[] ra = new T[n]` (not allowed)
 			- `T[] ra = (T[]) new Object[n]` (allowed)
-		- Any type `<T>` can fit into a generic type so long as it's an instantiable class (eg Wrapper Class)
+		- Any type `<T>` can fit into a generic type so long as it's an instantiate class (eg Wrapper Class)
 			- we must use `<T> = Integer` instead of `<T> = int`

-#### Java Collections Framweork
+#### Java Collections Framework
 - Collection - an object that groups multiple elements in a single unit
 	- typically data items that form a "natural" group
-- Collections Framweork- a unified architecture for representing and manipulating collections.
+- Collections Framework - a unified architecture for representing and manipulating collections.
     - `List<T>` extends `Collection<T>`
 		- for manipulating a sequence of values
 		- adds positional operations for indexing into a Collection